 Eric has been ski and snowboard guiding in the Wasatch for UMA since 1997.
 A Ski Patroller since 1982, Eric started in Vermont and ended up as patrol director for Solitude in Utah.
 Preferring the backcountry, he now spends most days touring the " greatest snow on earth".
 When the snow is old, he plays at or guides Kite-snowboarding.

 Eric’s summers are spent on Cape Cod, MA where he started FunSeekers.org in 1992.
 Eric teaches kiteboarding, surfing and windsurfing on the beaches of Wellfleet.

 Originally from the Northeast, Billy graduated from Hamilton College in Clinton, New York, with a degree in History before pursuing a career as a professional guide.
 Since college, his love for climbing and skiing has brought him all over North America as well as the world.
 Working as a guide for Utah Mountain Adventures, Billy has extensive experience skiing and climbing in the Wasatch Range and is excited about sharing their amazing potential with his clients.

-In addition to guiding for Utah Mountain Adventures, Billy guides climbing and skiing in the North West, Alaska, and Internationally.
-A passionate avalanche educator, he holds a Level 3 avalanche certification and is currently pursuing and IFMGA certification through the American Mountain Guide Association.
+In addition to guiding for Utah Mountain Adventures, Billy guides climbing and skiing in the Tetons, the North West, Alaska, as well as Internationally.
+A passionate avalanche educator, he holds a Level 3 avalanche certification and is an AMGA certified Ski Guide.
 When not in the mountains Billy can be found sneaking off to the beach to indulge his passion for surfing.